DoshCook/SwiftRecipes/recipes/basic-xib/en/index.md

 ![Figure 15](/assets/basic-xib/images/figure15.png)
 *Figure 15*

-We also changed the text of the `descriptionLabel`.
+We also changed the text of the `descriptionLabel` to "Have fun with Swift!".

 Finally, let's shift it slightly upward from the center of the screen.
 Select the horizontal line of the `titleLabel` and change the `Constant` from the `Show the Attributes inspector` icon on the right of the screen.
 (Figure 16)